Manage OLE in Presentations Using Python

-- An OLE object may appear as an icon.
-In this case, when you double-click the icon, the chart gets opened in its associated application (Excel), or you are asked to select an application for object opening or editing.
+• An OLE object may appear as an icon.
+Double-clicking the icon opens the object in its associated application (e.g., Excel) or prompts you to choose an app to open or edit it.

-- An OLE object may display its actual contents, such as the contents of a chart.
-In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart’s data within the PowerPoint.
+• An OLE object may display its contents (for example, a chart).
+In this case, PowerPoint activates the embedded object, loads the chart interface, and allows you to edit the chart’s data within PowerPoint.

-Aspose.Slides for Python via .NET allows you to insert OLE Objects into slides as OLE object frames (OleObjectFrame).
+Aspose.Slides for Python lets you insert OLE objects into slides as OLE object frames (OleObjectFrame).

-Assuming you have already created a chart in Microsoft Excel and want to embed it in a slide as an OLE object frame using Aspose.Slides for Python via .NET, you can do it this way:
+If you’ve already created a chart in Microsoft Excel and want to embed it in a slide as an OLE object frame using Aspose.Slides for Python, follow these steps:

-- Read the Excel file as a byte array.
+3. Read the Excel file into a byte array.

-- Add the OleObjectFrame to the slide containing the byte array and other information about the OLE object.
+4. Add an OleObjectFrame to the slide, supplying the byte array and other OLE object details.

-In the example below, we added a chart from an Excel file to a slide as an OleObjectFrame using Aspose.Slides for Python via .NET.
+In the example below, a chart from an Excel file is embedded in a slide as an OleObjectFrame.

-Note that the OleEmbeddedDataInfo constructor takes an embeddable object extension as a second parameter.
-This extension allows PowerPoint to correctly interpret the file type and choose the right application to open this OLE object.
+Note: The OleEmbeddedDataInfo constructor takes the embeddable object’s file extension as its second parameter.
+PowerPoint uses this extension to identify the file type and select the appropriate application to open the OLE object.

 with slides.Presentation() as presentation: